soyhyoj/PGlab/README.md

 Notebooks used to analyze experimental data between 2018 and 2019 at Dr. Gorostiza's laboratory at the Institute of Bioengineering for Catalonia.

-Example of time series of experimental data containing dynamic brain signals are included in the respository:
+Examples of time-series scientific data processing in Python are included in the respository.
+Two types of data are presented:
   Type 1.
-Fluorescent images <br>
+Live cell fluorescent images <br>
   Type 2.
 Electrophysiology recordings